wa-hab/portfolio/README.md

 My personal portfolio and blog.

-Powered by Svelte and SvelteKit.
+Powered by SvelteKit and Markdown.

-Backend is Pocketbase, deployed on Amazon EC2 at lums.live